hbc/NGS_Data_Analysis_Course/lessons/01_the_filesystem.md

 ---
-layout: page
 title: "The Shell"
-comments: true
-date: 2015-10-4
+author: "Sheldon  McKay, Mary Piper, Radhika Khetani"
+date: "Wednesday, October 7, 2015"
 ---

-# The Shell
-Author: Sheldon  McKay, Mary Piper

 Adapted from the lesson by Tracy Teal.
 Original contributors:
 Paul Wilson, Milad Fatenejad, Sasha Wood and Radhika Khetani for Software Carpentry (http://software-carpentry.org/)

 ## Learning Objectives
-- What is the shell?
-- How do you access it?
+- How do you access the shell?
 - How do you use it?
   - Getting around the Unix file system
   - looking at files